 THE OHIO RIVER

 The Ohio River forms the entire 451-mile southern boundary of Ohio.
-The river covers 91,300 surface acres of water along Ohio’s border — offering plenty of opportunity for recreation: pleasure boating, fishing, sailing, water-skiing.
+The river covers 91,300 surface acres of water along Ohio’s border.
+It offers plenty of opportunity for recreation: pleasure boating, fishing, sailing, water-skiing.

 The U.S. Army Corps of Engineers began improving the Ohio River in 1824 by dredging sandbars and removing snags.
 The first lock and dam was completed in 1885 about five miles below Pittsburgh, and 12 more were built in 1910.
 Channelization of the river was completed in 1929.

-Boating is very popular at Seneca Lake and with the 399 horsepower limit and 3,550 acres of water, users have an abundant amount of area on which they can recreate.
-Ski boats, sail boats, pontoons, canoes/kayaks, and jet skis are among these various watercraft that share the water on the third largest inland lake in Ohio.
+Boating is very popular at Seneca Lake and with the 399 horsepower limit and 3,550 acres of water, there’s an abundant amount of area on which they can enjoy.
+Ski boats, sail boats, pontoons, canoes/kayaks, and jet skis are among these various watercraft that share the water.
+This is the third largest inland lake in Ohio.

-Seneca Lake Marina offers pontoons and fishing boat rentals, and dock space seasonally.
-The full-service marina offers boat service and repairs, winterization, fishing license sales, bait and tackle, ethanol free marine-grade fuel.
+Seneca Lake Marina offers pontoons and fishing boat rentals, and dock space.
+The full-service marina offers boat service and repairs, winterization, fishing license sales, bait and tackle.

-There are over 74 State Parks in Ohio to explore with endless stretches of trails to hike, bike or walk on and many lakes that are great for fishing, paddle sports and boating activites.
-So what are you waiting for?
-Start your outdoor adventure in Ohio!
+There are over 74 State Parks in Ohio to explore with endless stretches of trails to hike or bike.
+In addition, there are many lakes that are great for fishing, paddle sports and boating activities.
+For these reasons, you should start your outdoor adventure in Ohio!

-Hocking Hills State Park (rated one of ‘America’s 10 Best State Parks’ by Fodor’s Travel) is a popular choice for paddlers who like to float among sandstone gorges, cliffs, waterfalls and basins.
+Hocking Hills State Park (rated one of ‘America’s 10 Best State Parks’ by Fodor’s Travel) is a popular choice for paddlers.
+Especially those who like to float among sandstone gorges, cliffs, waterfalls and basins.

 FISHING IN OHIO

-The fishing in Ohio is fantastic and the DNR’s Division of Wildlife makes it easy for you to find your fish and your waterway with their interative maps of Ohio’s Lakes and Reservoirs, Rivers and Streams, as well as Lake Erie and the Ohio River.
-So grab your gear and start reeling in those wall-worthy largemouth bass, muskies and northern pike!
+Ohio fishing is fantastic and the DNR’s Division of Wildlife makes it easy for you to find fish.
+They offer interactive maps of Ohio’s Lakes and Reservoirs, Rivers and Streams, as well as Lake Erie and the Ohio River.
+Grab your gear and start reeling in those wall-worthy largemouth bass, muskies and northern pike!

 Keep in mind, an Ohio fishing license is required for all but a few game species.
-For more information about where to get a fishing license, state fishing regulations and Ohio’s boating license requirements, contact the Ohio Department of Natural Resources (DNR), Division of Wildlife.
+For more information about where to get a fishing license and state fishing regulations, contact the Ohio Department of Natural Resources (DNR), Division of Wildlife.